swshon/arabic-dialect-identification/README.md

     Accuracy = 83.07%
     Average EER = 8.83%

-# Original wav file download
+# Original wav file download and embeddings
-We will also share the original wav file for the MGB-5 challenge particiants.
+We will share the original wav file for the MGB-5 challenge particiants.
 Please contact us for more information

+In a few days, we will also share the pre-trained network and extracted dialect embeddigns for baseline.

 # Contact
 Please email to organizer if you have question.<br />